KaneGreen/totp_rfc6238/README.md

     // 30 seconds, starting at "Jan 01 1970 00:00:00 UTC", using HMAC-SHA1.
     let mut totp_generator = TotpGenerator::new().build();

-    // Assuming you read the key from some secure area let key = b"ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz1234567890+/";
+    // Assuming you have read the key from somewhere secure let key = b"ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz1234567890+/";

     let output1 = totp_generator.get_code(key);